 Designed for hair that’s prone to dryness, this gentle and nourishing co-washing hair product will dissolve grease and product build-up.
 The result?
 Cleaner-feeling tresses with lovely bounce.

 Have you recently got the hair colour of your dreams?
 Or, any other chemical hair treatment?
 Then, you’ll know how important it is to have the right products to maintain your new look.

 The great news?
 You can use a co-washing hair product on your strands!
 Since most co-washing products contain little to no sulphates, they’ll do a great job of refreshing your mane and roots, without stripping it of its natural oils.

 And, if you’re colour-devotee, a co-washing product will work to protect your hue and improve its vibrancy, also giving you a break from your usual washing schedule.
 If you’re in the market for one, the TRESemmé Colour Shineplex Cleansing Conditioner is all you need.

 What about cleansing conditioners?

 Have you ever heard the term ‘cleansing conditioner’ being used by people around you and wondered what on earth they were talking about?
 You’re not alone.
 Co-washing your hair and using cleansing conditioners are actually pretty much the same thing.
-Heads-up: other terms like ‘no-poo shampooing’ and ‘shampoo-free’ basically also mean the same.
-Now, that wasn’t too difficult, was it?
+Heads-up: other terms like ‘no-poo shampooing’ and ‘shampoo-free’ also mean the same thing.